rs-ipfs/rust-ipfs/http/README.md

 }
 ```

-The query is shown in the node's log showing the `/api/v0/id` endpoint was
+The query is logged by the node and shows the `/api/v0/id` endpoint handled the request:
-queried:

 ```
 INFO ipfs-http: 127.0.0.1:58811 "POST /api/v0/id HTTP/1.1" 200 "-" "go-ipfs-cmds/http" 2.795971ms